I’ve been thinking a lot

 thought or communicated.

-But it’s more than knowing words.
-It’s
+But there’s more to it than knowing words.

 genuinely.

-After 38 years of teaching writing, I’m
+After 38 years of teaching writing, I

-treating myself to a novel-writing class taught by Mary Gardner at the
+decided to treat myself to a novel-writing class taught by Mary Gardner at the

 writing exercise: Make a list of objects you might associate with a